Many running for Tribland NRD board seats as districts celebrate 50th anniversary

 Board members are elected on a nonpartisan basis, and to four-year terms except in cases such as this year’s in the Lower Republican NRD involving Hoit’s former seat.

-Directors do not receive a salary, but are paid a per-diem for attending meetings and are reimbursed for mileage and other expenses.
+Directors don’t receive a salary, but are paid a per-diem for attending meetings and are reimbursed for mileage and other expenses.

 Subdistrict boundaries were reviewed for possible revision recently following the 2020 census, then revised as necessary in an attempt to keep the population of subdistricts as close to equal as possible.
 Revisions were not needed in all districts.